Milo175/Data-Analytics-Portfolio/README.md

 ![](PowerBI-Projects/Page%204.4.png)

-### Slide 11: A heatmap highlighting the areas where most crimes occur in Los Angeles - filter victim descent: *'Hispanic'* chosen for demonstrating purposes
+### Slide 11: A heatmap highlighting high crime areas in Los Angeles - filter set to *'Hispanic'* victim descent

 ![](PowerBI-Projects/Page%205.png)

-### Slide 12: A bar chart highlighting only the streets with most crimes happening on intersections - with drill function to dive into each street individually
+### Slide 12: A bar chart highlighting crime count on streets with intersections - including drill function to view each street individually

 ![](PowerBI-Projects/Page%206.png)

-### Slide 13: A bar chart highlighting only the streets with most crimes happening on intersections - with drill function set to *'6TH ST'* for demonstrating purposes
+### Slide 13: Drill function set to *'6TH ST'* for demonstrating purposes

 ![](PowerBI-Projects/Page%206.1.png)

-### Slide 14: An overview of the victim descent and area names of crimes committed - graph on the right has a drill function to view victim descent type per specific area
+### Slide 14: An overview of the victim descent and area names of crimes committed - right graph includes drill function for victim descent type per area

 ![](PowerBI-Projects/Page%207.png)

-### Slide 15: An overview of the victim descent and area names of crimes committed - drill function set to *'Central'* area for demonstrating purposes
+### Slide 15: Drill function set to *'Central'* area for demonstrating purposes

 ![](PowerBI-Projects/Page%207.1.png)

-### Slide 16: An overview of the victim descent and area names of crimes committed - the left graph has selected victim descent type *'Black'* as a filter
+### Slide 16: Left graph has victim descent type *'Black'* selected as a filter

 ![](PowerBI-Projects/Page%207.2.png)

-### Slide 17: A bar chart highlighting distribution of victim descent - with drill function to view most common crimes each descent is targetted for
+### Slide 17: A bar chart showing distribution of victim descent - with drill function to view most common crimes each descent is targetted for

 ![](PowerBI-Projects/Page%208.png)

-### Slide 18: A bar chart highlighting distribution of victim descent - with drill function set to victim descent *'Hispanic'* for demonstrating purposes
+### Slide 18: Drill function set to victim descent *'Hispanic'*

 ![](PowerBI-Projects/Page%208.1.png)

-### **Slide 19: A treemap of the most commonly used Modus Operandi (mo's) by criminals - slide filter included to select least to most common
+### **Slide 19: A treemap with most commonly used Modus Operandi (mo's) by criminals - slide filter included to select least to most common

 ![](PowerBI-Projects/Page%209.png)

-### **Slide 20: An overview of the case statuses, the distribution of statuses over all cases per year and the most common cases with a CI (continued investigation) status
+### **Slide 20: An overview of the case statuses showing the distribution of statuses versus total cases and the most common types of crimes with a CI (continued investigation) status

 ![](PowerBI-Projects/Page%2010.png)